The network signature of constellation line figures: Results

 \subsection{I.4.
 The {\bf phylogeny} of the culture}

-For phylogeny as a predictor, we obtain a positive assortativity coefficient $r = 0.296$ ($\sigma_r = 0.00234$), after having grouped the sky cultures into nine ancestry groups (by column {\bf an.} in Table~\ref{tab:culture_list}).
-The Mesopotamian ancestry groups Babylonian, and all descendants of Greek and IAU cultures.
+The 56 sky cultures are grouped into ancestry groups (by column {\bf an.} in Table~\ref{tab:culture_list}).
+The Mesopotamian ancestry includes Babylonia, and all descendants of Greek and IAU cultures.
 The Sami and Egyptian cultures have no known ancestry, and each forms their own group.
-Of the resulting nine groups, the largest six are shown in Fig.~\ref{fig:predictor_ancestor_of}.
-While $r$ is fairly high, signalling an association between phylogeny and visual signature, as for question I.3, this is due to a strong association for only some of the phylogenies: Chinese and Mesopotamian.
+Of the resulting nine groups, the largest six are shown in Fig~\ref{fig:predictor_ancestor_of}.

+For phylogeny as a predictor, we obtain a positive association with visual signature ($r = 0.291$ with $\sigma_r = 2\cdot 10^{-3}$).
+However, this is due to a strong association for only some of the phylogenies: Chinese and Mesopotamian.

-\emph{Chinese and Mesopotamian ancestries associate with a visual signature of constellations.} From Fig.~\ref{fig:predictor_ancestor_of}, it becomes clear that constellations of Chinese ancestry self-group to a large extent, and dominate the regions of constellation clusters (from Fig.~\ref{fig:manifold_gradients}) with the \emph{simplest visual shapes over faint stars}: a large part of $\mathbf{C_1}$ (isolated line segments), a large part of $\mathbf{C_2}$ (line- and tree-like constellations), and part of $\mathbf{C_7}$ (single-cycle constellations)---all with relatively faint stars.
-Chinese ancestry mixes relatively little with all others, $r=0.446$ ($\sigma_r = 0.00312$), as expected from the results for question I.3.
-Constellations of Mesopotamian ancestry self-aggregate to a lesser extent, and dominate the clusters defined, on the contrary, by the \emph{most complex visual shapes over bright stars}: $\mathbf{C_4}$ (non-planar constellations), $\mathbf{C_5}$ (constellations with both cycles and tendrils), $\mathbf{C_6}$ (triangular meshes), and part of $\mathbf{C_7}$ (constellations with cycles larger than a triangle)---all with relatively bright stars.
-Mesopotamian ancestry mixes more with all others, $r=0.299$ ($\sigma_r = 0.00300$), in particular with non-Chinese and non-Indian ancestries.
-The other phylogenetic groups have a degree of internal homogeneity; for example, the N-American ancestry (overlapping with the Mesopotamian) has a diversity of shapes over bright stars, but, due to the overlap, no distinct signature.
-This then raises the expectation that there are clusters of visually similar phylogenies.
+\paragraph{Chinese and Mesopotamian ancestries have characteristic signatures} Constellations of Chinese ancestry self-group to a large extent (Fig~\ref{fig:predictor_ancestor_of}, left), and dominate the constellation clusters with the \emph{simplest visual shapes over faint stars}: a large part of $\mathbf{C_1}$ (isolated line segments), a large part of $\mathbf{C_2}$ (line- and tree-like constellations), and part of $\mathbf{C_6}$ (single-cycle constellations)---all with relatively faint stars.
+Chinese ancestry mixes relatively little with all others ($r=0.440$), as expected from the answer to question {\bf I.3}.
+Constellations of Mesopotamian ancestry self-group to a lesser extent ($r=0.331$), and dominate the clusters defined, on the contrary, by the \emph{most complex visual shapes over bright stars}: $\mathbf{C_4}$ (constellations with both cycles and tendrils), $\mathbf{C_5}$ (triangular meshes), and part of $\mathbf{C_6}$ (constellations with cycles larger than a triangle)---all with relatively bright stars.
+The N-American ancestry overlaps with the Mesopotamian (draws a diversity of shapes over bright stars), so has less of a distinct signature ($r=0.057$).
+The Polynesian has some commonalities with all other ancestries ($r=0.077$). ($\sigma_r < 3\cdot 10^{-3}$ in all cases.)